eight04/popup-tab/README.md

 * 0.1.1 (Mar 18, 2017)

 	- Compat with Firefox < 53.
-Tab menu is only on Firefox 53+.
+Tab menu is only available on Firefox 53+.

 * 0.1.0 (Mar 17, 2017)